Timberwolves stun Grizzlies, grab Game 1 with 130-117 win - NewsBreak

 Timberwolves stun Grizzlies, grab Game 1 with 130-117 win

-MEMPHIS, Tenn. — (AP) — Anthony Edwards was glad to get a victory in the first playoff game of his career.

-Now, he and the rest of the Minnesota Timberwolves, want much more.

-Edwards scored 36 points in his postseason debut, and the seventh-seeded Timberwolves stunned the No. 2 seed Memphis Grizzlies 130-117 on Saturday to grab home-court advantage in the opener of their first-round Western Conference series.
+MEMPHIS, Tenn.
+(AP) — Anthony Edwards scored 36 points in his postseason debut , and the seventh-seeded Minnesota Timberwolves stunned the No. 2 seed Memphis Grizzlies 130-117 on Saturday to grab home-court advantage in the opener of their first-round Western Conference series.

-“Putting on another show,” said Edwards, the top overall pick in the 2020 draft.
-“That’s it.
-Putting on another show and impact winning.”

-All-Star center Karl-Anthony Towns added 29 points and 13 rebounds.
+Karl-Anthony Towns added 29 and 13 rebounds.
 Malik Beasley had 23 points, and Jaden McDaniels 15.
 Patrick Beverley and D'Angelo Russell had 10 apiece.

 Game 2 is Tuesday night in Memphis.